We aspire for a nation that recognizes the beauty and value of art in all forms of expression.

 Bernard Vincent O. Dy

-Bernard Vincent O. Dy serves as the president of Bonifacio Art Foundation, Inc. (BAFI).
-He is the also the president and chief executive officer of Ayala Land, Inc. (ALI).
-Mr. Dy joined ALI in 1997 and held various leadership positions in the organization.
-In 2003, he was assigned to the Fort Bonifacio Development Corp. and there, laid the foundation for the transformation of Bonifacio Global City into the dynamic business district that it is today.
-Since 2007, he has worked in leadership capacities in both Ayala Land’s Residential Business Group and Commercial Business Group.
-In 2013, he was appointed ALI’s chief operating officer.
-Mr. Dy holds a Bachelor of Science in Business Administration (BSBA) from the University of Notre Dame and a Master of Business Administration and Master of International Relations at the University of Chicago.
+Mr. Bernard Vincent O. Dy is the president of the foundation.
+He is the president and chief executive officer of Ayala Land, Inc. (ALI).
+Mr. Dy joined ALI in 1997 and has held various leaderships positions in the organization.
+In 2003, he was assigned to Fort Bonifacio Development Corporation and laid the foundation for the transformation of Bonifacio Global City into the dynamic business district that it is today.
+Since 2007, he has worked in leadership capacities in both the Residential Business Group and Commercial Business Group.
+In 2013, he was appointed chief operating officer.
+Mr. Dy holds a Bachelor of Science degree in Business Administration from the University of Notre Dame and completed his master's degree in Business Administration and International Relations at the University of Chicago.

 Emily A. Abrera